-Surplus University Property Allocation and/or Disposal For guidance on the proper allocation and/or disposition of surplus university property, please see the Surplus University Property Policy.
-Also, as applicable, see the Electronic Equipment Recycling Policy and/or Fixed Asset Management Policy on the University Policy website .
-Technology Commercialization The Technology Commercialization Office promotes and facilitates the commercialization of GW technology and innovation, including licensing technologies and fostering collaboration between GW's researchers and industry partners.
+Surplus University For guidance on the proper allocation and/or disposition of surplus university Property Allocation property, please see the Surplus University Property Policy.
+Also, as and/or Disposal applicable, see the Electronic Equipment Recycling Policy and/or Fixed Asset Management Policy on the University Policy website .
+Technology The Technology Commercialization Office promotes and facilitates the Commercialization commercialization of GW technology and innovation, including licensing technologies and fostering collaboration between GW's researchers and industry partners.
 They can be reached at (202) 994-1917 or tco@gwu.edu.
 Transportation Services For transportation services, the Office of Risk Management and Insurance has provided a list of approved transportation contractors , based on completion of a risk assessment.
 Procurement requirements still apply to these contractors, depending on the funding source and amount of the contract.
-GW's Names and Logos for Third Parties and Merchandise Use of GW's trademarked names and logos are managed by Licensing &amp; Trademarks in Business Services .
-Requests to obtain permission for use of the university's name or logos for third parties can be submitted through the Licensing & Trademarks webpage.
+GW's Names and Logos Use of GW's trademarked names and logos are managed by Licensing & for Third Parties and Trademarks in Business Services .
+Requests to obtain permission for the use Merchandise of the university's name or logos for third parties can be submitted through the Licensing & Trademarks webpage.
 When purchasing merchandise for your department or organization please make sure to follow the university's Trademark Guidelines for merchandise and submit all artwork for approval.